Where the Decalogue Meets Artificial Intelligence

 Better questions: What is AI within the created order?
 What moral obligations govern the systems we build?
 Does our technology honor the Creator?

-This publication explores AI through doxological ethics, a framework grounded in God’s character, governed by God’s law, and aimed at God’s glory.
-Working through the Ten Commandments as explained in the Westminster Larger Catechism, each essay applies one commandment to the ethics of artificial intelligence.
+This publication explores AI through doxological ethics, a framework grounded in God's character, governed by God's law, and aimed at God's glory.
+Four foundational essays establish the framework before turning to the Decalogue.
+Reading each commandment through the lens of the Westminster Larger Catechism, the essays that follow apply it to the ethics of artificial intelligence.

 The Writer

-I’m a technologist, not a theologian.
-But after serving in the Marine Corps, earning a bachelor’s degree in computer science, and founding three tech companies, eventually I found myself pursuing a Master of Arts in Theological Studies at Westminster Theological Seminary.
-I also run Iron Cross Robotics, a mechanical arts ministry that prepares young high school graduates for apprenticeships in manufacturing.
-This publication comes from that intersection.
-It also serves as my master’s summative project.
+I'm a technologist, not a theologian.
+After serving in the Marine Corps, earning a degree in computer science, and founding three technology companies, I pursued a Master of Arts in Theological Studies at Westminster Theological Seminary.
+I also founded Iron Cross Robotics, a mechanical arts ministry that prepares recent high school graduates for apprenticeships in robotics and manufacturing.
+This publication is the work that sits at that intersection — and it serves as my master's summative project.

 The Invitation

-Whether you’re a developer, a business leader, or a parent handing a child a device, the same question applies: Does our technology honor the Creator?
-Subscribe and let’s think about this together.
+Whether you're a developer, pastor, business leader, or a parent handing a child a device — does your technology honor the Creator?
+Subscribe and let's think through this together.